🐣 EASTER SALE — LIFETIME DEALS ARE LIVE • Pay Once, Create Forever

 2.5.
 Seven-Point Story Structure

-This model plots backward from the resolution, starting with the resolution, then identifying the hook, midpoint, and pinch points.
-It ensures each story component supports the ending.
+This one plots backward from the resolution: start with the ending, then work back to the hook, midpoint, and pinch points.

 3. Scene-Level Components for Effective Storytelling